Skip to main content

 "Knights of the Temple: Infernal Crusade" is an action-adventure game set in the Holy Land during the Crusades.
 Players take on the role of a Templar knight, battling against demonic forces and completing quests to save humanity.
 The game features hack-and-slash combat, puzzle-solving, and a variety of weapons and spells to use.

-• The story is bland and underdeveloped, with minimal environmental storytelling and a weak plot twist that fails to engage players.
+• The story is considered bland and lacks depth, with minimal environmental storytelling and a straightforward good vs. evil plot that fails to engage players fully.

 • story

-• “The story follows Paul, a rookie templar, coming to a monastery of Belmont (probably a tribute to Castlevania) to investigate strange happenings only to find the monks and knights crazed out of their mind serving a corrupt bishop who kidnapped his love Adelle and is on a quest to open the gates of hell.”
+• “The story follows Paul, a rookie Templar, coming to a monastery of Belmont (probably a tribute to Castlevania) to investigate strange happenings, only to find the monks and knights crazed out of their minds serving a corrupt bishop who kidnapped his love Adelle and is on a quest to open the gates of hell.”

 • “With each section of the story and accompanied new environments, you encounter new types of enemies and bosses to test your steel and skill against.”